mesosphere/dcos-docs-site/pages/dkp/konvoy/1.6/concepts/index.md

 ## Platform service addons

 The native Kubernetes cluster supports a set of **addons**.
-Add-ons use Kubernetes resources to implement specific cluster-level features; because they provide cluster-level features, addons are defined in the `kube-system` namespace.
+Addons use Kubernetes resources to implement specific cluster-level features; because they provide cluster-level features, addons are defined in the `kube-system` namespace.

 Konvoy supplements the native Kubernetes cluster by providing a predefined and pre-configured set of addons.
 Because this predefined set of addons provide critical features for managing a Kubernetes cluster in a production environment, the default set of addons are identified as Konvoy **platform services** and are a key part of delivering an **opinionated Kubernetes** solution.